CleverCloud/doc.clever-cloud.com/commons/add-ons/add-ons-api.md

 ### Plan change

-When a customer wants to change it's addon's plan, Clever Cloud issues a PUT request to your service.
+When a customer wants to change it's add-on's plan, Clever Cloud issues a PUT request to your service.

 The request will be the following: